Overview of the Examples

 Inoperative Equipment Specific to Night Operations

-- Not recognizing and reporting inoperative equipment increases risk during night operations; follow proper procedures for managing inoperative equipment and ensure all instruments and equipment required for night flight are operational.
+- Failure to recognize and report inoperative equipment increases the risk during night operations; follow proper procedures for managing inoperative equipment and ensure that all instruments and equipment required for night flight are operational.

 Weather Considerations Specific to Night Operations